faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Discover:5] The Lord has promised that if we pray “with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto [us], by the power of the Holy Ghost” (Moroni 10:4).
 If we want the truth that badly, if we are willing to pay that price and be unrelenting in that quest, the answer will eventually come.</span>

-Moroni's promise is one of several "hermetically sealed" epistemological systems in LDS thought (see diagram #4 in [Hermetically Sealed Systems in LDS Thought](https://faenrandir.github.io/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically-sealed-systems-in-lds-thought.pdf)): a person can only ever receive a positive answer by applying the promise, and the same outcome would be expected were a person to apply the procedure to any inspiring book.
+Moroni's promise is one of several "hermetically sealed" epistemological systems in LDS thought (see [diagram #4](https://faenrandir.github.io/a_careful_examination/documents/hermetically_sealed_stacked_deck/bom-standalone.pdf) in [Hermetically Sealed Systems in LDS Thought](https://faenrandir.github.io/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically-sealed-systems-in-lds-thought.pdf)): a person can only ever receive a positive answer by applying the promise, and the same outcome could be expected were a person to apply the procedure to any inspiring book.

 > <span style="color:red; margin-left:-30px;">[Discover:6] By that promised power of the Holy Ghost I bear my personal witness that the Book of Mormon is God-given and that it is all it claims to be—a pure and powerful witness of Jesus Christ, His divinity, and His doctrine.
 In the name of Jesus Christ, amen.</span>

-I appreciate Elder Callister's witness even if I question whether these experiences are sufficient reason to draw the firm conclusions from them that he has.
+The author appreciates Elder Callister's witness while also questioning whether these experiences are sufficient reason to draw the firm conclusions from them that he has.

 ## Conclusions

-Callister insists that divine intervention is the only way to explain the creation of the Book of Mormon; however, as I have hopefully demonstrated, when we dig into his specific claims about the production of the book and its content, we find plenty of room to account for the Book of Mormon through standard human creative processes.
+Callister insists that divine intervention is the only way to explain the creation of the Book of Mormon; however, as has hopefully been demonstrated, when Callister's specific claims about the production of the book and its content are closely examined there is adequate room to account for the Book of Mormon through standard human creative processes, and the book fits comfortably within the early 1800s theological and cultural milieu.

 ## See Also